THET has been working in Zambia since 2009, focusing on a number of its most urgent health needs

 of medical equipment is out of service.

+Chronic malnutrition is a significant challenge in Zambia.
 The country is also experiencing a rise in obesity, diabetes and cancer.
-Zambia is critically short of nutritionists and dieticians.
+However, the health workforce is critically short of nutritionists and dieticians.

-In partnership with the University of Zambia, THET started the country’s first training programme for nutritionists, helping to design and deliver BSc and MSc courses at the University.
+In response to this challenge, THET initiated the country’s first training programme for nutritionists in partnership with the University of Zambia, helping to design and deliver BSc and MSc courses at the University.

 in children under five